YawLighthouse/UMG-Slate-Compendium/README.md

 - Hex Linear: 040404FF
 - Hex sRGB: 242424FF
 - Value: 0.017642
-- Red: 0.017642
+- Red: 0.017642 OR 24.0
-- Green: 0.017642
+- Green: 0.017642 OR 24.0
-- Blue: 0.017642
+- Blue: 0.017642 OR 24.0
 - Alpha: 1.0

-To add a fake indent, this adds a bunch of forced spaces(I hate this):
+To add a fake indent, this adds a bunch of forced spaces(I hate this, would be nice to have a simple "&tab" or something):
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 Some rules regarding linking table of contents information:
 - "--" is used for symbols like %, $, #, @, &
 - Adding a new main category requires you to update the numbers so for the link we don't include the number just to save needless effort

-This document used "split screen" and not "split-screen" or "splitscreen".
+This document uses "split screen" and not "split-screen"(excluding HTML linkage) or "splitscreen".

 For categories we don't include the words in parenthesis just to keep it short and reasonable.